IceHe/lib/java/cmd/javac.md

 `-encoding encoding`

 - Specifies **character encoding used by source files, such as EUC-JP and UTF-8.**
-    - If the `-encoding` option isn’t specified, then the platform default encoding is used.
+    - If the `-encoding` option isn't specified, then the platform default encoding is used.

 `-endorseddirs directories`